 The new fanless body is available in four colors: silver, space gray, starlight and midnight.
 The laptop is just 11.3 millimeters thick and weighs only 2.7 pounds (1.2 kilograms).
 The new 13.6-inch Liquid Retina display is 25% brighter than its predecessor's screen, reaching 500 nits and support for 1 billion colors.

 Above the display is an updated 1080p camera joined by a three-mic array and a four-speaker sound system.
 This should all really improve video calls.
 Apple said it will also have support for Dolby Atmos spatial audio.
 The Magic keyboard has a full row of function keys with Touch ID as well as a large Force Touch trackpad.

-Apple said with, Final Cut Pro performance is nearly 40% faster than on the M1 Air and Photoshop is up to 20% faster.
+Apple said with the new M2 chip, Final Cut Pro performance is nearly 40% faster than on the M1 Air and Photoshop is up to 20% faster.
 Battery life is up to 18 hours of video playback and with an optional 67-watt power adapter it can charge up to 50% in 30 minutes.

 The redesigned M2 MacBook Air arrives in July starting at $1,199 (£1,249, AU$1,899) with the M2 with an eight-core CPU and eight-core GPU, 8GB of memory and a 256GB solid-state drive.
 A $1,499 version has an M2 chip with an eight-core CPU and 10-core GPU, 8GB of memory and a 512GB SSD.
 The M1 MacBook Air stays in the lineup as well for $999 (£999, AU$1,499).